aristanetworks/anta/docs/cli/nrfu.md

 Usage: anta nrfu md-report [OPTIONS]

   ANTA command to check network state with Markdown report.
+It only saves test results and not the output from the --group-by option.

 Options:
-  --md-output FILE     Path to save the report as a Markdown file.
-It only
+  --md-output FILE     Path to save the report as a Markdown file  [env var:
-                       saves test results and not the output from the --group- by option.  [env var: ANTA_NRFU_MD_REPORT_MD_OUTPUT;
-                       required]
+                       ANTA_NRFU_MD_REPORT_MD_OUTPUT; required]
-  --only-failed-tests  Flag to determine if only failed tests should be saved
-                       in the report.  [env var:
+  --only-failed-tests  Only include failed tests in the report.  [env var:
                        ANTA_NRFU_MD_REPORT_ONLY_FAILED_TESTS]
   --help               Show this message and exit.
 ```